Vogelheimer Klinge

 The Vogelheimer Klinge (German: Vogelheim Blade) is an approximately 280,000 year old flint tool, discovered in 1926 during the construction of the Rhine-Herne Canal in Vogelheim, north of the city of Essen.
 In older publications it is also known as the Klingenschaber von Vogelheim.
-It was long considered to be the oldest accurately dated artifact in North Rhine-Westphalia and can be found in the :de:Ruhr Museum.
+It was long considered to be the oldest accurately dated artifact in North Rhine-Westphalia, and can be found in the Ruhr Museum.